Topics Map > Campus Services > WiscWeb CMS

 WordPress users using the UW Theme have the option to add an additional functionality to their sites to search the campus Knowledge Base when a visitor uses the search field.

-Please Note: Before using the KB Search Plugin, you will have to request it to be activated by contacting the WiscWeb team at firstname.lastname@example.org.
 You will also need to have the KnowledgeBase API enabled for your KB sub-site.
-To request that this be enabled, please send an email to email@example.com.
+To request that this be enabled, please send an email to firstname.lastname@example.org.
 Include your KB sub-site name and request that they enable the API for your project.

 You can now view the Widget in your Archive Sidebar on the right side of your page.
 It is here where you will enter the Knowledge Base Subsite (your KB name, for example wiscwebcms) to enable KB documents associated with the search terms entered to also be displayed.

 Click Save to commit your changes.

 Now, when a user searches your site, results on the right side of the Search Results page will also display Knowledge Base documents from your KB site that are related to the search term entered.

 Using Google Search and the KB Search Plugin